 Watch your more sensitive child closer or your child who may have experienced a recent trauma during these next days or weeks.
-Trauma could be the death of a loved one, depression, severe bullying, the deployment of a parent, experiencing a flood, fire, illness, or severe weather.
+Trauma could be the death of a loved one, COVID, severe bullying, the deployment of a parent, experiencing a flood, fire, illness, or severe weather.
 Certain kids are more vulnerable to anxiety or heightened stress during such tragedies.
 Of course, you never know how any child – regardless of age – will respond.
 It’s why it’s important for you to be available.
-If you see anxiety and stress linger, become more pronounced, spill over into other areas of your child’s life and you worry that it may be depression please call for the help of a mental health professional.
+If you see anxiety, stress and pessimism, linger, become more pronounced, spill over into other areas of your child’s life and you worry that it may be depression please call for the help of a mental health professional.

 One of the best ways to reduce feelings of anxiety is to help kids find proactive ways to allay their fears.
 It also empowers kids to realize they can make a difference in a world that might appear scary or unsafe.
 If your teen is upset, encourage him to write to his congressman.
 Tweet out his concerns.
 Get a group of kids together and discuss what can be done.
 Channeling fears and frustrations into positive activism can be healing and may even galvanize change.

-Please also draw your child’s attention to stories of heroism and compassion: the teachers, police, the ambulance drivers, parents, paramedics, the doctors–everyone who was there to try to help.
+Please also draw your child’s attention to stories of heroism and compassion: teachers, National Guard, police, ambulance drivers, parents, paramedics, doctors–everyone who was there to try to help.
 Point out those wonderful simple gestures of compassion, love and hope that people are doing for one another.
 Find those stories of compassion in the newspaper and share them with your family.

 Ask your child to watch for little actions of kindness they see others do and report them at the dinner table from now own.
-Many families call those “Good News Repots.”
+Many families call those “Good News Reports.”

 Now is the time to help your child adopt your religious beliefs or instill your values.
 Do what you believe with your children.
 For instance: Pray as a family.
 Attend a service together.
 Light candles together.
 Doing so is empowering to a child.
 Your ritual will help them cope now but also know how to handle grief on a more personal issue later.

 It’s so important to assure your children that there’s more to the world than violence, tragedy and fear.
-There is compassion, and love, and hope.
+There is also compassion, and love, and hope.
 Help your child see the world as a hopeful place.Your actions can make a big difference in helping send that message.
 And our children deserve that message.

 Now go hug your kids!